willroberts/willroberts.github.io/README.md

 ## Godot Grid Engine, C# (Godot 4, 2023)

-This is a Godot library for games with grid-based movement.
-Provides a reusable foundation for turn-based games which operate on a two-dimensional grid, such as Tactical RPGs.
-Provides realtime computation of the shortest path between two grid cells using the A* pathfinding algorithm.
-Provides native C# classes for representing grids, multi-layer boards, and layers which can contain actors which implement the `IOccupant` interface.
+This is a Godot library for games with grid-based movement, such as Tactical RPGs.
+Provides realtime computation of the shortest path between two grid cells using the A* pathfinding algorithm, as well as native C# classes for representing grids, multi-layer boards, and layers which can contain actors which implement the `IOccupant` interface.

 Github URL: [https://github.com/willroberts/godot-grid-engine](https://github.com/willroberts/godot-grid-engine)